The ABCDEFG of Little Strings: -type Triality

-where $g=q^{r_{a}(S_{1}-S_{R})}t^{-S_{2}+S_{R}}$ consists of rotations $S_{1,2}$ acting on the different planes, and $S_{R}$ are the R-symmetry rotations.
+where $g=q^{r_{a}(S_{1}-S_{R})}t^{-S_{2}+S_{R}}$ consists of rotations $S_{1,2}$ acting on the two different planes, and $S_{R}$ is the R-symmetry rotation.
 We placed the D3 branes such that $S_{2}$ acts on the transverse plane to the branes, and is therefore an R-symmetry generator from the 3d theory perspective.
 The theory can have at most $U(1)_R$ symmetry, so $S_{R}-S_{2}$ is a global symmetry.
 Localization allows us to write the 3d partition function as a sum over Young diagram just as in the case of the 5d theory.
-This form will be crucial to see the connection between $T^{5d}$ and $G^{3d}$.
-However, there also exists an integral representation of the 3d partition function.
-The two representation of the partition functions are ultimately related by picking up integration contours and computing the integral via residues.
-The partition function can be computed as an integral of the Coulomb branch in 3d,
+This form will be crucial to establish the connection between $T^{5d}$ and $G^{3d}$.
+However, there also exists an integral representation of the 3d partition function, where the integration is performed over the 3d Coulomb moduli.
+Ultimately, the two representations of the partition function are related by performing the latter integration via residues.
+In the integral representation, the partition function reads

 where the integrand $I_{3d}(x)$ can easily be read off from the quiver description of the theory.
 It is given by the product of individual contributions coming from vector multiplets and different types of matter multiplets coupled to the gauge groups on the nodes.
 Generically, it has the following form,